Can Dogs Eat Funyuns?

 5. Pale gums 6.
 Increased heart rate

-Even small amounts of onion can cause these symptoms, so its best to avoid giving your dog any food that contains onion or onion powder.
+Even small amounts of onion can cause these symptoms, so it’s best to avoid giving your dog any food that contains onion or onion powder.

 2. High Salt and Fat: